plabayo/rama/README.md

 >   It comes with many community crates to help with virtually anything you can think of.
 However, using
 >   Axum means giving up full control over your web stack, which could become limiting when you need something
 >   that isn't typical or standards-enforced.
+>   - 📚 Or read more about web servers using Rama at <https://ramaproxy.org/book/web_servers>
 > - Consider using [Reqwest](https://docs.rs/reqwest/latest/reqwest/) if you only need to make typical
 >   HTTP requests without fine-grained control over the requests sent or responses received,
 >   and where TLS is merely a detail indicated by the `https` protocol (where 's' stands for secure).
+>   - 📚 Or read more about HTTP clients using Rama at <https://ramaproxy.org/book/http_clients>
 >
 > If you're building proxies and feel that Rama isn't the right approach for you,
 > you might want to check out [the alternatives mentioned at the bottom of this README](#--alternatives).